robdavid/genutil-go/README.md

 ### Handler

-The `errors.handler` package provides a way to handle errors in Go more ergonomically, at the expense of less efficient runtime handling of error cases.
-It works by turning errors into `panic`s which can later be recovered easily.
-This is less efficient that the traditional Go form of manual checking and returning of error values.
-If the error condition is likely to be anything other than an infrequent occurrence, the traditional method is more appropriate.
-That said, it is likely no less efficient than languages that have native try/catch exception handling.
+The `errors.handler` package provides a way to handle errors in Go more ergonomically, at the potential expense of less efficient runtime handling when error cases do occur.
+It is thus most suitable for use cases where errors are expected to occur infrequently.

-The advantage is that it can condense repetitive multi line error checking boilerplate to a single call to a `Try` function.
+It works by removing the error component from a function call's return values, converting it to a `panic` if it is non-nill.
+This panic can later be recovered easily.
+Repetitive multi line error checking boilerplate can be condensed to a single call to a `Try` function.

 #### Example